The MIT Sloan Experts Series

 Kathy Baxter, Principal Architect of The Ethical AI Practice at Salesforce, weighs in on what companies are doing to meet these challenges.
 In particular, she discusses the creation of model cards, which are designed to provide critical information about how Salesforce’s machine learning and AI models work—including inputs, outputs, the conditions under which models work best, and ethical considerations in their use.

-Join MIT Sloan Experts for the next Twitter Chat on December 16 at 11 a.m.
-ET.
-Host Will Knight (@WillKnight) will speak with Renée Richardson Gosline (@reneegosline), a Senior Lecturer at MIT Sloan and a Principal Research Scientist at MIT's Initiative on the Digital Economy, about artificial intelligence, human decision-making, and bias.
+Host Will Knight (@WillKnight) spoke with Renée Richardson Gosline (@reneegosline), a Senior Lecturer at MIT Sloan and a Principal Research Scientist at MIT's Initiative on the Digital Economy, about artificial intelligence, human decision-making, and bias.